SUNY Morrisville Institutional Learning Outcomes

 Center for Workforce & Community Development

-The Center of Workforce and Community Develop mission is to serve students, industry partners, community stakeholders to strengthen life-long learning through applied experiences, enrichment programming, and relevant workforce programs.
+The Center of Workforce and Community Development's mission is to serve students, industry partners, and community stakeholders to strengthen life-long learning through applied experiences, enrichment programming, and relevant workforce programs.

-The mission of SUNY Morrisville TRAIN NY Initiative is to achieve student success and community enrichment by providing accessible, applied, and innovative quality education and support services to diverse adult learners in pursuit of lifelong learning, training, career advancement, and pathways to college.
+The mission of the Center of Workforce and Community Development is to achieve student success and community enrichment by providing accessible, applied, and innovative quality education and support services to diverse adult learners in pursuit of lifelong learning, training, career advancement, and pathways to college.

-The mission is delivered through multiple Institutes, Centers, START-UP NY, programs, Workforce programs, and Micro-credentialing including but not limited to:
+The mission is delivered through multiple Institutes, Centers, Workforce programs, and Micro-credentialing, including but not limited to:

 The Manufacturing Training Institute

-The Manufacturing Training Institute works with organizations who seek to provide employees with professional development opportunities.
+The Manufacturing Training Institute works with organizations that seek to provide employees with professional development opportunities.

 The Human Services Institute